shk99/RAG-Based-Ebook-Library/README.md

-# RAG System - Complete Implementation: Document Retrieval & AI Response Generation
+# RAG System - Complete Implementation: Document Retrieval & AI Response Generation for libraries.

 This is the complete implementation of a RAG (Retrieval-Augmented Generation) system that processes books, stores them in a vector database, and provides intelligent AI-powered responses using Groq LLM.